 3. Make a simple morning routine.

-- Follow these steps for making a morning list that works for you.
+- Follow the steps for making a simple morning checklistlist that works for you.

-- You can also sign-up for my FREE printable pack of To Do Lists if you’d like to follow my Morning To Do List.
+- You can also grab these Simple Everyday To-Do Lists right here if you’d like to follow my Morning To Do List.

 - Start small and don’t worry if the list takes most of the day instead of just the morning.
 It will get easier with time!